-If, on medical or compassionate grounds, a student is unable to complete a course component worth greater than 10 per cent of the final course grade, it is the responsibility of the student to consult with an Academic Advisor and follow the procedures documented in the "Policy regarding makeup exams and extensions of deadlines" on the final pages of this outline.
-You should contact me as soon as possible to discuss your accommodation.
+If, on medical or compassionate grounds, a student is unable to complete a course component worth 10 per cent or greater of the final course grade, it is the responsibility of the student to consult with an Academic Advisor and follow the procedures documented in the "Policy regarding makeup exams and extensions of deadlines" on the final pages of this outline.
+You should contact me as soon as possible (within two business days of the missed deadline) to discuss your accommodation.
 Failure to do so will void your accommodation.